That letter was actually the first out of many, not that Tony would ever know about it.

 "I guess.
 I don't know," Steve said, feeling a little listless until an idea occurred to him.
 "So, hey, can I—can I write to you?
 Send you texts, postcards, letters."

 Tony made a face.
-Coming from him, letters was a loaded word.
+Coming from Steve, letters was a loaded word.
 "I don't know why would you want to, but it's not like I can stop you, short of moving somewhere else.
 Address them to Anthony Carbonell, if you must."

 "Your mother," Steve said softly.